Embeddings

 Choosing an embedding model

-The MTEB (Massive Text Embedding Benchmark) leaderboard is the standard evaluation.
-For RAG workloads specifically, look at the Retrieval column.
-Match the embedding model's max token length to your chunk size - if you embed 512-token chunks, choose a model with at least 512-token capacity.
+The MTEB (Massive Text Embedding Benchmark) leaderboard is the standard evaluation resource.
+For RAG workloads, check the Retrieval column scores.
+Match the embedding model's maximum token length to your chunk size: if you embed 512-token chunks, select a model with at least 512-token capacity.
+Consider cost and latency against quality needs; smaller models like text-embedding-3-small often perform well for many production RAG systems.

 Embeddings vs LLM knowledge